Background pattern

 Introduction

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others, even if they have the same symptoms, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Ibuprofeno (arginina) Vir and what is it used for

-This medicine is indicated for the treatment of fever, the treatment of mild to moderate pain including migraine, the treatment of arthritis (inflammation of the joints, including those of the hands and feet, leading to swelling and pain), juvenile rheumatoid arthritis, osteoarthritis (a chronic disorder that causes cartilage damage), ankylosing spondylitis (inflammation affecting the joints of the spine), non-rheumatic inflammation, and primary dysmenorrhea (painful menstruation).
+This medicine is indicated for the treatment of fever, treatment of mild or moderate pain including migraine, treatment of arthritis (inflammation of the joints, including usually those of the hands and feet, leading to swelling and pain), juvenile rheumatoid arthritis, osteoarthritis (a chronic disorder that causes cartilage damage), ankylosing spondylitis (inflammation that affects the joints of the spine), non-rheumatic inflammation, and primary dysmenorrhea (painful menstruation).

-Do not take Ibuprofeno (arginina)vir
+Do not take Ibuprofen (arginine) Vir

-• If you have a severe liver or kidney disease.
+• If you have severe liver or kidney disease.

-• If you have had a stomach or duodenal ulcer or bleeding, or have suffered a perforation of the digestive system.
+• If you have had a stomach or duodenal ulcer or have suffered a perforation of the digestive tract.

 • If you vomit blood.